 I will never forget a conversation I had with Tona of The Paper Seahorse after teaching a workshop there last year.
 She explained that she had taken a calligraphy workshop before, and had used a plastic-flanged oblique at that workshop.
 “Honestly, after that, I thought I just probably wasn’t cut out for calligraphy,” she explained.
 Then, she tried the brass-flanged oblique at my workshop, and she said the difference was unbelievable.
 “I actually feel like I can write calligraphy with this pen!” she exclaimed.

 Listen, I know that most oblique calligraphy pens look intimidating.
 Just give yourself some time to learn how to use them, and your oblique pen will become your go-to tool!
-You can learn how to use an oblique pen in the Kaitlin Style video course, or, if you’re close to Boulder, CO, you can come to a beginner workshop on August 26th.
-No matter what you do, though, I really hope you’ll choose to purchase a brass-flanged oblique calligraphy pen!
+You can learn how to use an oblique pen in the Beginner’s Modern Calligraphy Online Course.

 Where to Purchase Brass-Flanged Oblique Pens

 If you’re sold on a brass-flanged oblique pen, I would recommend starting with a hand-turned wooden pen.
 They’re around $15.00, and worth every penny!
 These are the pens that I provide to participants in my beginner calligraphy workshops.

 If you’re interested in a different oblique pen (or a pen that’s fit for a different nib), check out the A Guide to Oblique Calligraphy Pens post.
 In it, you’ll find more information about oblique pens plus three suggestions for nice brass-flanged oblique pens to buy!